carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

    LLVM, there are places where this hasn't been practical to apply.
-In situations where you absolutely must emit a non-programmatic error and the ``Error`` model isn't workable you can call ``report_fatal_error``, which will call installed error handlers, print a message, and exit the program.
+In situations where you absolutely must emit a non-programmatic error and the ``Error`` model isn't workable you can call ``report_fatal_error``, which will call installed error handlers, print a message, and abort the program.
+The use of `report_fatal_error` in this case is discouraged.

 Recoverable errors are modeled using LLVM's ``Error`` scheme.
 This scheme represents errors using function return values, similar to classic C integer